grothej/dotfiles/README.md

 - git

 These configs are maintained and applied with stow.
 All configurations are maintained in packages, which are defined in the root-dir.
-To create a sym link to the corresponding target directory of a package use:
+To create a symlink to the corresponding target directory of a package use:

 ```bash
 stow [package name]